-Studies support this, as they found that in Western countries, where people consume mostly processed food diets that are low in fiber, diverticular disease is becoming widespread.
-Meanwhile, in parts of the world where high amounts of dietary fiber is a regular part of people’s meals, such as in South Asia or Africa, diverticulosis and diverticulitis are quite uncommon.
+Studies support this, as researchers found that in Western countries, where people consume mostly processed food diets that are low in fiber, diverticular disease is becoming widespread.
+Meanwhile, in parts of the world where high amounts of dietary fiber are a regular part of people’s meals, such as in South Asia or Africa, diverticulosis and diverticulitis are quite uncommon.

 The Link Between Insufficient Fiber Intake and Diverticular Diseases